11 minute read

 client.onStompError = function (frame) {

-// Complaint brokers will set `message` header with a brief message.
-Body may contain details.
+// Compliant brokers set the `message` header with a brief message; the body may contain details.

-// Compliant brokers will terminate the connection after any error
+// Compliant brokers terminate the connection after any error.

 console.log('Broker reported error: ' + frame.headers['message']);